Calibrating multi-dimensional complex ODE from noisy data via deep neural networks: Methodology and Main Theorem

 where $\bm{v}_0$ is a vector of zeros, and

-The subclass (\ref{class1}) comprises the fully connected networks with bounded parameters, and it is not empty in that we can always divide all the weights by the maximum weight.
+The subclass (\ref{class1}) comprises the fully connected networks with bounded parameters, and it is not empty in that we can always rescale the weights by dividing all the weights and the biases by their maximum.
 In practice, people tend to use dropout as a regularization technique to prevent overfitting, i.e., randomly setting parts of neurons to zero.
-So it is natural to consider a sparse neural network as specified in (\ref{class2}).
-The two subclasses of neural networks are also employed in \cite{schmidt-hieber} and \cite{Functional_shang} to nonparametrically estimate regression function based on i.i.d. data and functional data.
+So it is reasonable to consider a sparse neural network as specified in (\ref{class2}).
+The two subclasses of neural networks are also considered in \cite{schmidt-hieber} and \cite{Functional_shang} which use i.i.d. data and functional data, respectively, to estimate regression function nonparametrically.
+In practical applications, achieving precise control over the exact number of inactive nodes in a neural network can be challenging.
+To address this, we adopt an alternative approach by introducing an $L_1$ penalty during the optimization process.
+This penalty effectively regulates the number of active nodes within each layer, allowing us to attain a desirable level of sparsity in the network.
+This strategy provides a more practical and flexible means of controlling network complexity and achieving optimal performance.
+Similar approaches are used in the literature, such as those presented in \cite{ma2019transformed, Functional_shang, lassonet}.